Temporal Graph Reconfiguration for Always-Connected Graphs

 Using Tarjan's Algorithm to find all bridges, first compute $\Change(0)$.
 Then, starting with $k=0$, iteratively increase $k$ until $\Change(k)$ is empty.
 In each iteration, go through all edges $(e,t)$ in $\Change(k)$, and for each, iterate through all edges $(e', t')$ in $\Cross(e,t)$.
 If $(e', t')$ is not in $\Change(l)$ for any $l \le k$, we append it to $\Change(k+1)$, together with a back reference to $(e,t)$.
 Once $\Change(k)$ is empty, any edge not in $\Change(l)$ for any $l \le k$ is unchangeable.

-\begin{restatable}[$\Change$ is computable in Polynomial-Time]{lemma}{change_computable} For a temporal graph $\gcal = (V, \ecal)$ the above algorithm correctly computes $\Change(k)$ for all $0 \le k \le M$ in $\bigO(M^2)$. \end{restatable} \begin{proof} First, we show by induction that $\Change(k)$ contains all $k$-changeable edges for any $k \in \Na$.
+\begin{restatable}[$\Change$ is computable in Polynomial Time]{lemma}{change_computable} For a temporal graph $\gcal = (V, \ecal)$ the above algorithm correctly computes $\Change(k)$ for all $0 \le k \le M$ in $\bigO(M^2)$ time. \end{restatable} \begin{proof} First, we show by induction that $\Change(k)$ contains all $k$-changeable edges for any $k \in \Na$.
 As Tarjan's Algorithm correctly identifies all non-bridges, this holds for $\Change(0)$.

 Suppose for some $i \in \Na$ that $\Change(j)$ contains all $j$-changeable edges for all $j \le i$.
 As we iterate through all edges $(e', t')$ in $\Change(i)$ and append all edges $(e,t)$ in $\Cross(e', t')$ which are not in $\Change(j)$ for any $j \le i$ to $\Change(i+1)$, it follows from \Cref{lm:reach_part_change} that $\Change(i+1)$ will contain exactly the $(i+1)$-changeable edges.